 Asthma occurs when the airways in your lungs (bronchial tubes) become inflamed and constricted.
 The muscles of the bronchial walls tighten, and your airways produce extra mucus that blocks your airways.
-Signs and symptoms of asthma, range from minor wheezing to life-threatening asthma attacks.
+Signs and symptoms of asthma range from minor wheezing and shortness of breath, nighttime coughing to life-threatening asthma attacks.

 Asthma can't be cured, but its symptoms can be controlled.
 Management includes avoiding asthma triggers and tracking your symptoms.
-You may need to regularly take long-term “control” medications to prevent flare-ups and short-term "rescue" medications to decrease symptoms once they start.
-Asthma that isn’t under control can, if severe, require hospitalization, and if milder, cause missed school and work or reduced productivity.
+You may need to regularly take long-term control medications to prevent flare-ups and short-term "rescue" medications to control symptoms once they start.

-- A fall in your lung function measured by Spirometry.
-This test measures the narrowing of your bronchial tubes by checking how much air you can exhale after a deep breath, and how fast you can breathe out.
+Asthma can be objectively assessed by measuring lung function using spirometry.
+This test measures the narrowing of your bronchial tubes by checking how much air you can exhale after a deep breath,

 It isn't clear why some people get asthma and others don't, but it's probably due to a combination of environmental and genetic (inherited) factors.

 Asthma triggers are different from person to person.
 Exposure to various allergens and irritants can trigger signs and symptoms of asthma, including: